 Llanganuco Mountain Lodge and The Cordillera Blanca – Laguna 69, Santa Cruz

-Meet Charlie Good of Llanganuco Mountain Lodge (introduced through the legendary mutual friend Steven Ruhl).
-He gave up his safe career with a solid future in finance and came out to Peru over ten years ago with a dream of setting up a mountain lodge in the …errr… mountains.
-This wasn’t easy.
-To achieve this, he needed to be very specific about what he wanted and he had to jump over numerous hurdles with laser-like focus for a long period of time.
-So much had to happen; it also required courage to invest in a country like Peru.
-Lots of it.
+Charlie Good of Llanganuco Mountain Lodge (introduced through the legendary mutual friend Steven Ruhl) gave up his safe career with a solid future in finance and came out to Peru over ten years ago with an ambitious dream.
+To achieve this, he needed to jump over numerous hurdles with unwavering focus for a long period of time.
+So much had to happen.
+It also required courage to invest in a country like Peru.
 Locals can be mistrusting of outsiders…

-For six months he planned and meticulously measured before laying the first brick, camping out under the stars on his newly acquired real estate with the backdrop of Peru’s highest peaks watching over him.
-Set in the iconic and pristine wilderness of the Cordlllera Blanca the quietness is deafening; with only his loyal dog to keep him company he must have experienced a roller coaster of emotions.
+For six months he planned and meticulously measured before laying the first brick; camping out under the stars on his newly acquired stretch of wilderness with the backdrop of Peru’s highest peaks watching over him.
+With only his loyal dog to keep him company he must have experienced a roller coaster of emotions.
+His dream slowly but steadily unfolded.

 Notes on my route: